 You may ask for a price estimate at any time for all services provided at APD.

 - The estimate can help you in planning payment arrangements.

-- You may be billed separately for professional services provided by physicians, nurse practitioners, midwives or anesthesia professionals not employed by APD.
+- You may be billed separately for professional services provided by physicians, nurse practitioners, midwives, radiologists or anesthesia professionals not employed by APD.
 These charges will not be included in estimates provided by the hospital, so you should also ask these providers for their estimates if you need them.
-The Patient Access team can help you if you aren’t sure which providers you need to ask for an estimate.
+The Patient Access team can help you if you aren’t sure which providers you need to get an estimate for.

 New Hampshire Health Access Network

 The New Hampshire Health Access Network is a voluntary effort by health care providers to improve access to health care for low-income children and adults statewide.
 NHHAN is not an insurance program.
 It is a discount program based on the applicant household's income and assets.
 The Network helps low-income people in New Hampshire who do not have health insurance or do not have enough money to pay for hospital care, doctor visits or other medical care.

 Contacts for Obtaining Medical Insurance/Prescription Assistance

 A federal and state-funded program that serves needy individuals and families who meet financial and other eligibility requirements, or individuals who lack adequate resources to pay for medical care.

 To learn more go to www.dhhs.state.nh.us, call toll-free 1-800-852-3345 extension 4238, or contact APD’s Patient Access Department at (603) 443-9579.